 Asbestos

-Asbestos is a set of several naturally occurring minerals that are used in a wide range of industrial and commercial applications, including building materials and vehicle brakes.
-Airborne asbestos settles in the lungs and can cause serious lung diseases including asbestosis, lung cancer, or mesothelioma years after initial exposure.
-Asbestos is still commonly used in numerous industries throughout the developing world in construction materials, automotive friction products, and insulation.
+Asbestos is a generic name for several naturally occurring mineral fibers that are used in a wide range of industrial and commercial applications.
+Asbestos is still commonly used in numerous industries throughout the world for construction materials, automotive friction products, and in chlorine production in many chlor-alkali plants.

-- Russia
+• Russia

-- Kazakhstan
+• Kazakhstan

 Health Hazards of Asbestos